Fathers’ Rights Lawyer

 Another way paternity tests can affect custody is if a mother is in danger of losing her children because child protective services, or CPS, has been tipped off to an instability in her life.
 CPS will often look to make familial placements before sending a child into the foster system.
 If a paternity test uncovers a father willing to house and support a child, that is often the best solution for everyone.

 The reason a potential father usually contacts an attorney is to use the threat of court to encourage the mother to show up to take the test.
-A judge can threaten to hold uncooperative parties in contempt of court, which could mean spending time in jail if they still will not work the lawyers.
+A judge can threaten to hold uncooperative parties in contempt of court, which could mean spending time in jail if they still will not work with the lawyers.

 On the other hand, a man may call a lawyer because he has confidence that he is the father, but he does not wish to be associated with the child or its mother.
 He may be married to someone else and be looking for a way to keep the affair quiet.